On PFH and HF spectral invariants: Introduction and Main results

-A periodic orbit is called \textbf{nondegenerate} if the linearized return map does not have 1 as an eigenvalue.
-The nondegenerate periodic orbits are classified as either \textbf{elliptic} or \textbf{hyperbolic} according to the eigenvalues of linearized return maps.
+Let $\gamma$ be a periodic orbit with degree $q$. $\gamma$ is called \textbf{nondegenerate} if the linearized return map $d\varphi^q: T_{\gamma(0)} \Sigma \to T_{\gamma(q)} $ does not have 1 as an eigenvalue.
+A nondegenerate periodic orbit $\gamma$ is called \textbf{hyperbolic} if $d\varphi^q \vert_{\gamma(0)}$ has real eigenvalues, and \textbf{elliptic} otherwise.
 The symplecticmorphism $\varphi$ is called \textbf{$d$-nondegenerate} if every closed orbit with degree at most $d$ is nondegenerate.